Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 ❌ It can look bulky if you fill it up too much

-❌ You have limited space – great for little things but anything larger than a phone – and I don’t recommend that – makes it too big for comfort
+❌ You have limited space – great for little things but anything larger than a phone – and I don’t even recommend that – makes it too big for comfort

 ❌ It’s not really a secret because thieves tend to know where to look.
 That said, they may know where it is but are going to have a hard time getting to it!